WikiPortal/DoodleCollab/server/README.md

 npm start
 ```

-Now, your backend is all set up, and you can start working on the project.
+Now, the backend is all set up, and you can start working on the project.

 Happy coding!